-The interdisciplinary major in Women’s and Gender Studies requires a minimum of 27 hours and must include the following courses:
+The interdisciplinary major in Women’s, Gender, and Sexuality Studies requires a minimum of 27 hours and must include the following courses:

-- WGS 221 (Introduction to Women’s and Gender Studies),
+- WGS 221 (Introduction to Women’s, Gender, and Sexuality Studies),

 - WGS 320 (Feminist Theory) or another theory course such as ANT 329 (Feminist Anthropology), POL 277 (Feminist Political Thought), PHI 379/WGS 240 (Feminist Philosophy), SOC 309 (Sexuality in Society), WGS 377: Feminist, Womanist, and Mujerista Theologies (a THS 790 course that will be given a WGS undergraduate number), or another theory course approved by WGS,